As shown in section A Simple Example, you use the sdist command to create a source distribution. In the simplest case,

 tar |

-tar file (.tar ) |
+tar file (.tar) |

-Changed in version 3.5: Added support for the xztar
+Changed in version 3.5: Added support for the xztar format.

 Notes:

-module (part
+zipfile module (part

-of the standard Python library since Python 1.6)When using any tar
+of the standard Python library since Python 1.6)When using any tar format (gztar, bztar, xztar, ztar or

 that will be set for each member of the archive.